AidanSun05/photostacker/docs/readme.md

 ## System Requirements

 This app supports Android 10 (API level 29) and above.
-Many modern mobile devices have enough computing power to run the image processing operations this app uses.
+Many modern mobile devices have sufficient computing power to run the image processing operations this app uses.

 ## Build in Android Studio